lokesh-2006-hub/Ecocode-Sentinel/README.md

 ## 🚀 Key Features

-### 🔍 Deep Carbon Analysis
+### 🔍 Dual Carbon Analysis
-Scans any URL and calculates precise CO₂ emissions based on data transfer, server intensity, and resource types.
+Scans any URL and calculates precise CO₂ emissions by splitting the impact between **Frontend Data Transfer** and **Backend Server Compute**.

 ### 🎭 Emotional Impact Visualizer
 A living, breathing SVG environment that changes in real-time based on your score.
 Watch forests thrive or rivers dry up based on your code's efficiency.

 ### 🤖 EcoChat AI Assistant
-Powered by **Google Gemini 1.5 Flash**, the built-in assistant provides contextual, technical advice on how to optimize specific resources found on your site.
+Powered by **Google Gemini 2.5 Flash Lite**, our built-in assistant provides technical advice on resource optimization and carbon reduction strategies.

-### 📈 Historical Tracking & Trends
+### 📉 Historical Tracking & Trends
 A built-in database tracks every scan, allowing you to visualize your optimization progress over time with interactive charts.

 ### 🏢 Green Hosting Checker